The 13 Best Streamers For Trout That Get Big Results

 A beauty brown trout caught on a streamer by Jordan from A Perfect Drift Guide Company.

-The most effective streamers for trout usually have an irresistible, lifelike action that triggers a predatory response.
+The most effective streamers usually have an irresistible, lifelike action that triggers a predatory response.

-The best streamer patterns will have a realistic profile to mimic the natural food sources that trout eat, such as baitfish, leeches, or crawfish.
+The best streamer patterns will have a realistic profile to mimic baitfish, leeches, or crawfish.

 A nice brown trout caught on an articulated streamer fly.

 A nice brown trout by my friend and fellow guide Jordan from A Perfect Drift Guide Company.
-Jordan was a student of mine and learned my streamer fishing methods, check them out by clicking the link.
+Jordan was a student of mine and learned my streamer fishing methods.

-In the wild, a predator fish will target and find a wounded fish hard not to attack.
+In the wild, a predator fish will target and find a wounded fish hard to resist.

 Some streamers also have additional features like articulated joints or rubber legs that add to their natural action in the water.